Lying still on my back,

 inspite of me,

-to the fulfillment
+to the

-of their wishes,
+their wishes,

-of their dreams,
+their dreams,

 of their very expectations